thinhnotes/MCW-Line-of-business-application-migration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

 ### Task 9: Post-migration steps

-There are a number of post-migration steps that should be completed before the migrated services is ready for production use.
+There are a number of post-migration steps that should be completed before the migrated services are ready for production use.
 These include:

 - Installing the Azure VM Agent